content-left-bg.png

 • 2 special schools

-• 1 School of Distance Education
+• 1 school of distance education

-* As at February 2022.
+* As at September 2023.

-** As at December 2020.
+** As at September 2023.

-*** As at August 2021.
+*** As at September 2023.

-The Darling Downs is the heart of the South-East Queensland farming region and, thanks to its elevated position, rich soil and open spaces together with long tradition of family farming and adoptive cultures, our region has something for everyone.
+The Darling Downs is the heart of the South-East Queensland farming region and thanks to its elevated position, rich soil and open spaces together with long tradition of family farming and adoptive cultures, our region has something for everyone.

 You can search our schools directory map for a list of the schools located in this region and their contact details.